Silicone Compression Molding Complete Guide

 Measure and cut the silicone precisely for less waste and complete filling.
 Shape it for easy placement and distribution in the mold.

-Image of precisely measured silicone for mold placement Silicone measurement for efficient mold placement.
+Image of precisely measured silicone for mold placement.

 Put the silicone evenly in the mold cavity.
 Make sure it’s centered for uniform filling.
 Lay it carefully to prevent air pockets.

-Image of evenly placed silicone in the mold cavity Silicone placement for uniform filling, avoiding air pockets.
+Image of evenly placed silicone in the mold cavity.

 Shut the mold gently and securely.
 Check that everything lines up and that the silicone spreads evenly if there are multiple sections.